tugend/github.tugend.io/pages/_posts/2023-07-15--code-that-fits-in-your-head.md

 to work from short-term memory, simply because each component can be understood in separation.
 This is an imagery of technical debt that I really like. :)

 *The goal is not to write code fast.
-The goal is sustainable software.* [Mark Seemann]
+The goal is sustainable software.* [Seemann, Mark]

 To reduce complexity he suggests measures of complexity and elimination by decomposition.
 Measures include cyclomatic complexity analysis and simply